geopandas/geopandas/doc/source/docs/user_guide/geocoding.rst

     boro_locations.plot(ax=ax, color="red");

-By default, the :func:`~geopandas.tools.geocode` function uses the `Photon geocoding API <https://photon.komoot.io>`__.
+By default, the :func:`~geopandas.geocode` function uses the `Photon geocoding API <https://photon.komoot.io>`__.
 But a different geocoding service can be specified with the ``provider`` keyword.